slartibardfast/TigerPorts/README.md

 Then, when you look for ports, you will find your own local portfiles before you find the official macports portfiles.
 That's how this process works.

+qt4-mac --> an older version that still works on Tiger

+libassuan --> a minor edit that allows it to compile on Tiger

+mysql56 --> removed some ATOMIC functions that are not compatible with PPC, however be aware that this version only passes about 90% of the mysql test suite.
+You might want to stick with mysql55; it passes over 98% of the test suite.